Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

 Eltham SA2 has a high national income level according to AreaSearch's aggregation of latest ATO data for financial year 2023.
-The median income among taxpayers in Eltham is $62,901, with an average income of $86,421.
-This compares to Greater Melbourne's figures of $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $68,090 (median) and $93,551 (average).
+The median income among taxpayers is $62,901 and the average income stands at $86,421.
+These figures compare to Greater Melbourne's median income of $57,688 and average income of $75,164.
+As of September 2025, estimated incomes are approximately $68,090 (median) and $93,551 (average), based on Wage Price Index growth of 8.25% since financial year 2023.
 Census data shows Eltham's household, family, and personal incomes rank highly nationally, between the 77th and 90th percentiles.
-In income distribution, 29.5% of Eltham's population (7,077 individuals) fall within the $1,500 - $2,999 range, consistent with regional trends showing 32.8% in the same category.
-A substantial proportion of high earners (41.1% above $3,000/week) indicates strong economic capacity throughout Eltham.
+In income distribution, 29.5% of Eltham's population falls within the $1,500 - $2,999 range, consistent with broader regional trends at 32.8%.
+A substantial proportion of high earners (41.1%) indicates strong economic capacity in Eltham.
 After housing costs, residents retain 88.1% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income